Convergence of a robust deep FBSDE method for stochastic control: Introduction

 A backward numerical method usually relies on an initialization of the backward equation at the known terminal value (or an approximation of the terminal value).
 The solution is then approximated recursively, backwards in time, by approximating conditional expectations.
-There are several different methods to approximate these conditional expectations and we give a few examples below.
-A fast and accurate class of algorithms are the tree based methods, see \textit{e.g.,} \cite{tree1,tree2}.
-These algorithms do usually not require strict assumptions on the coefficients, but are very sensitive to the dimensionality of the problem, \textit{i.e.,} they suffer from the curse of dimensionality, meaning that the time complexity and the memory requirements increase exponentially with the dimensions of the problem.
-A second approach, which also provides highly accurate approximations fast is the class of Fourier based methods, see \textit{e.g.,} \cite{fourier1,fourier2,fourier3,fourier4}.
-A drawback of these methods is that they require access to the characteristic functions of the transition densities and it is non-trivial to approximate high-dimensional problems.
-A methodology which can overcome the curse of dimensionality is the least-squares Monte Carlo methodology (LSMC), see \textit{e.g.,} \cite{MC1,MC2,MC3,MC4,MC5,MC6}.
-LSMC relies on a projection of the solution onto a lower-dimensional subspace spanned by a set of orthogonal basis functions, such as \textit{e.g.,} Laguerre or Hermite polynomials.
-Even though these methods overcome the curse of dimensionality, it is nontrivial to find suitable basis functions for the approximation of complicated function surfaces in high dimensions.
-Other notable methods are algorithms, or reformulations, based on Malliavin calculus or branching diffusion systems.
+There are several different methods to approximate these conditional expectations such as \textit{e.g.,} tree based methods, see \cite{teng2018review,ma2002numberical}, Fourier based methods, see \textit{e.g.,} \cite{ruijter2015fourier,huijskens2016efficient,ruijter2016numerical} and least-squares Monte Carlo (LSMC) methods, see \textit{e.g.,} \cite{bouchard2004discrete,chau2019stochastic,fahim2011probabilistic,bender2012least,crisan2010monte,gobet2016stratified}.
 A general property of backward methods is that the terminal condition of the backward equation depends on the realization of the forward equation.
-This is not a problem for \emph{decoupled} FBSDE, but for coupled FBSDE the method becomes implicit and iterative schemes which may not always converge need to be employed.
+This is not a problem for \emph{decoupled} FBSDEs, but for coupled FBSDEs the method becomes implicit and iterative schemes which may not always converge need to be employed.
+A second class of algorithms, which is more suitable for coupled FBSDEs is the class of forward methods such as PDE based methods see \textit{e.g.,} \cite{ma1994solving,gobet2007error} and Picard linearization schemes, see \textit{e.g.,} \cite{gobet2010solving,hutzenthaler2019multilevel,bender2007forward}.
+For a summary on forward and backward numerical methods for FBSDEs, we refer to \cite{chessari2021numerical}.
+A typical drawback for the methods mentioned above is that they suffer from the curse of dimensionality (some methods such as LSMC and Picard schemes may overcome this problem to some extent), meaning that the time complexity and the memory requirements increase exponentially with the dimensions of the problem.